djhmateer/auto-archiver/README.md

 - Public videos generally downloaded well

+2023-01-24 - currently I comment out the cookie and only get public videos.
+This works well, and doesn't caused FB locking out issues.

 - Facebook Public videos worked around cookie popup for screenshots with code - "Allow the use of cookies from Facebook in this browser".
 This is handled by `base_archiver.py` get which uses Selenium.Webdriver.Firefox which is configured in `base_archiver.py`

 Note to get the correct cookie, use Chrome, F12, first request to fb, Copy as Curl, paste into notepad, then get the cookie.